rmlane/bscContentHelpers/README.md

 This is an R function that defines the file type (e.g., docx, html) and the look and feel of the output document.
 It should be referenced in the YAML frontmatter of the Rmd document.

-Current custom formats:
+One Rmd file can be knit to multiple output formats simultaneously.
+To allow for this, include all outputs under `output:` in the YAML header.

+Each format has default settings, some of which can be customized at the document level.

--   `html_draft`.
-This should be used while developing content to avoid focusing too much on the final aesthetic details.
+`html_draft`.
+This can be used while developing content to avoid focusing too much on the final aesthetic details.
+Customizations: \* `toc: TRUE`.
+Include a table of contents at the start of the document?
+\* `css: NULL`.
+Path to the CSS stylesheet to use.
+Defaults to a plain, clean style.

+`uic_pptx`.
+This creates a PPTX.

 TODO:

+-   word\_document
+-   pdf\_document
+-   ppt\_presentation
--   `tipsheet_pdf`
+-   html\_webpage

 ### A Knit Function

-This controls the behavior of the knit button; in other words, it determines how the Rmd draft gets turned into the PDF output.
-Some settings are customizable (for example, should the final document include a table of contents?).
-Others are pre-set.
+This controls the behavior of the knit button; in other words, it determines how the Rmd draft gets turned into the PDF (html, docx, etc.) output.

-In general, you should not need to make any changes to the knit function, beyond possibly changing some parameters.
+Currently, all custom templates use the same knit function (`bsc_knit()`).
+It must be explicitly mentioned in the YAML metadata of an Rmd file (and is included in all templates).

+All arguments passed to the knit function have defaults, but some can be updated by explicitly setting parameters in the YAML header.
+These
+include:

+-   `output_file: NULL`.
+This sets the output document name (minus the file extension).
+This will be the same for all output formats.
+If not explicitly set, it will default to the document title, minus spaces and special characters.
+-   `output_dir: NULL`.
+This sets the location where output documents are produced.
+Defaults to the same directory as the Rmd source.
+If stating explicitly, use a reference relative to the knit location.
+-   `dated_file: FALSE`.
+Append the date to the end of the file name?
+-   `file_date: Sys.Date()`.
+Date to be appended to the end of the file name, if applciable.
+Defaults to today’s date but can be explicitly overridden.
+To avoid errors, pass as a date object.

 ## Create a New Template